hwarang97/C-tutorial/chaper1/note.md

 There's rule.
 Lower case character has bigger value than uppder case character.
 Also, the difference between uppder and lower character is alwats 32.

+## How does computer distinguish character A and interger 65?
+Character A and interger 65 has same binary value.
+But, computer can distinguish them by data type.
+Data type defines size of memory allocation and how to read.
+By data type, computer can distinguish character A and interger 65 internally.